BitVM/rust-bitcoin-m31-or-babybear/README.md

 In case one of the multipliers is a constant, we can have more efficient multiplication using a relaxed NAF representation, which saves from 1415 down to \~738 for BabyBear on degree-1 element multiplication in this special case.
 We use "\~" to emphasize that this cost is variable and depends on the constant.

+The BabyBear4's multiplication overhead slightly goes down from 13594 to 13576 because we switched the extension polynomial into x^4 + 11 (the one used by RISC Zero) from x^4 - 11 (the one used by Plonky3) as the former is more heavily used in production.
+This slightly reduces the cost because multiplication by -11 can be done slightly cheaper than multiplication by 11.